tembo-io/website/blog/2023-10-18-pgvector-and-embeddings/index.md

 Ok, at this point you should now have a sense of what pgvector is, and how to use it together with Python.
 However, wouldn't it be great if the vectorizing step could happen all within Postgres?

 [**Pg_vectorize**](https://github.com/tembo-io/pg_vectorize) is an extension being developed by **Tembo** that intends to streamline the process of generating vectors from the data in your Postgres tables.
 It uses a background worker to generate and update the embeddings in batches every *N* seconds.
 Also, if you need to find similar vectors, the extension can do that.
 All within Postgres.
-Isn't that a cool idea? :wink:
+Isn't that a cool idea?

 I invite you to check out the repository and stay tuned.

-## Conclusion
+## To wrap up...

 In this post, we briefly discussed the concept of `embeddings`, why they are important, and how they can be generated using one of the multiple available libraries.
 We also explored how to store and query the resulting vectors using Postgres and the pgvector extension.